 Unsubsidized loans are more expensive, but may be easier to come by.
 You will be responsible for paying all of the interest associated with the loans but the interest rates are fixed at 3.76% for the 2017 school year.
 Even though you must pay all of the interest, this interest rate is lower than you can typically find at private banks (where you need to pay the interest anyways).

 PLUS loans are specifically designed for parents and graduate students.
 Unlike Stafford Loans, there is no loan limit - but the interest rates can be hefty.
-For PLUS loans made in 2017 the interest rate is a fixed 6.31%.
+For PLUS loans made in 2017 the interest rate was a fixed 6.31%.

 Private Education Loans are designed for students who need additional help paying for college above and beyond what is provided from the other loans listed above.
 These are generally used at private universities and colleges, where tuition fees are likely to be much steeper than those found at public colleges.